-Continue to work on initiatives and partnerships that support and sponsor a broad range of organizations for the benefit of our local and global communities throughout our brands, in particular Fathom™.
+Continue to work on initiatives and partnerships that support and sponsor a broad range of organizations for the benefit of our local and global communities visited by our brands.

-We continue to engage in initiatives and partnerships that support and sponsor a broad range of organizations for the benefit of our local and global communities:
+We continue to engage on initiatives and partnerships that support and sponsor a broad range of organizations for the benefit of our local and global communities:

-- Continued our partnership with Big Brothers Big Sisters program with a $5 million gift over a five year period.
+- Continued our partnership with the Big Brothers Big Sisters program with a $5 million gift over a five-year period.

 Business Partner Code of Conduct and Ethics

 Further develop and implement vendor assurance procedure ensuring compliance with Carnival Corporation & plc’s Business Partner Code of Conduct and Ethics.

 - Started the audit process for the tour operators that offer encounters with dolphins in captivity.

 In response to the communities affected by Hurricane Florence in North and South Carolina, Super Typhoon Mangkhut in the Philippines and Indonesia’s earthquake and resulting tsunami in 2018, Carnival Corporation & plc, Carnival Corporation’s Chairman and his wife (Micky and Madeleine Arison), Carnival Foundation, and the Carnival brands have collectively pledged $5 million dollars to support the relief and rebuilding efforts.
 These contributions also benefit our employees and their families who live in the affected areas.

 Our cruise brands, shipboard and shoreside employees as well as our brand foundations support a variety of local and international organizations through monetary and in-kind donations, philanthropic programs, employee fundraisers and numerous volunteer initiatives.
 In 2018, we supported the following initiatives:

 - Shoreside employees who volunteered: 1,450+